 MADDOW: But they never criticized George W. Bush for anything, even when he was doing things that were sort of not conservative.
 They never criticized him.

-STEWART: Yes.
-But they‘re not—but that‘s—they are ideological, but they‘re not—I don‘t know that they‘re partisan.
-They‘re—it certainly falls under the rubric of partisanship.
+STEWART: But they‘re not—but that‘s—they are ideological but they‘re not—I don‘t know that they‘re partisan.
+They‘re—it certainly falls under Republican (ph) partisanship.
 But it‘s not—there are a lot of Republicans that can‘t get onboard, that they won‘t shine their light on.

 MADDOW: So, they‘ll pick between Republicans, you mean?